evgfilim1/userbot/README.md

 About:
 • about — Shows information about this userbot
 • help [command] — Sends help for all commands or for a specific one
+• stats ['bot'|'short'|'full'] — Shows some statistics about this userbot

 Chat administration:
 • chatban|chatrestrict <reply 'reply'|id> [timespec] [perms] [reason...] — Restricts or bans a user in a chat